ast-fortiss-tum/perturbation-drive/examples/self_driving_sandbox_donkey/README.md

 The [fork](https://github.com/HannesLeonhard/sdsandbox_perturbations) differs from the [fortiss SDSandbox](https://github.com/ast-fortiss-tum/sdsandbox) via the following points:

 - Road Generation API: The fork offers the API interface to build custom roads via waypoints send from the client.
-- Automatic Setup: The fork offers the possibility to automatically start select the `GeneratedTrack`-Scene on initial connection of a client.
+- Automatic Setup: The fork offers the possibility to automatically select the `GeneratedTrack`-Scene on initial connection of a client.

 Before running these examples